Duncan Campbell Scott |

 him yesterday even if he did not

-know you.
 You have our prayers

 and love and we will see you soon.